1885 - 1889

 He was the only President born in New Jersey.

 His father was a Presbyterian minister.
-Grover was a Presbyterian.
+His father died in 1853.
+Grover was only 16.

 Grover had a fondness for German food.